Chart Color Schemes

 Griffith has a typical household mix, with a fairly typical median household size

-Family households account for 70.6% of all households, including 32.0% couples with children, 26.1% couples without children, and 11.3% single parent families.
-Non-family households make up the remaining 29.4%, consisting of 26.1% lone person households and 3.3% group households.
-The median household size is 2.6 people, which aligns with the average for the Rest of NSW.
+Family households account for 70.6% of all households, including 32.0% that are couples with children, 26.1% that are couples without children, and 11.3% that are single parent families.
+Non-family households make up the remaining 29.4%, with lone person households at 26.1% and group households comprising 3.3% of the total.
+The median household size is 2.6 people, which matches the average for the Rest of NSW.

 Frequently Asked Questions - Households